How to Test for Mold in House

 HEALTH PROBLEMS WITH THE FAMILY

-- Worst of all, excessive mold spores in the air can harm your family.
-This starts with allergy symptoms and headaches that are worst at home, or in the morning after sleeping in the house.
+- Excessive mold spores in the air can harm your family.
+This starts with allergy symptoms and headaches that are worse at home or in the morning after sleeping in the house.
 However, it can become long-term and even cognitive damage depending on the type and concentration of mold spores breathed daily.

 -